Cheryl Flagg opened Stage & Sell, a home staging business, in March of 2010.

 “Home staging has been popular on the west coast for ten to fifteen years,” said Cheryl, “but it was just getting popular on the East Coast.”

-Cheryl spent six weeks doing additional market research for the Northern Nevada area and when she ultimately submitted her business plan for review to Gracie Bartholet, a counselor at the NSBDC, her hard work had paid off.
+Cheryl spent six weeks doing additional market research for the Northern Nevada area and when she ultimately submitted her business plan for review to Gracie Bartholet, an advisor at the Nevada SBDC, her hard work had paid off.

 “Gracie wrote a letter of recommendation back to the Nevada Department of Employment Training and Rehabilitation, stating that my plan was feasible and well thought out,” said Cheryl.